Anshei Sphard Beth El Emeth Congregation: Beth El Emeth

 In 1891, Beth El Emeth reappears in the directories on Poplar and Washington in Cochrane Hall.
 At the same time, there is another shul called Tiferes Israel in the Knights of Pythias Hall.
 It says in the directories that the reader for the Beth El Emeth was Moses Franklin.
 In 1893, the directories do not include Beth El Emeth, but it says that Tiferes Israel is located in Cochrane Hall and the reader is Moses Franklin.
 One can assume that the two congregations merged.
 The Tiferes Israel cemetery, acquired in 1891, was located on Pigeon Roost Road.
 The congregation disappears from directories in 1897, in the same year as the Baron Hirsch Congregation begins to appear.
 In 1898, the Baron Hirsch cemetery is located on Pigeon Roost Road.
 One can therefore assume that Tiferes Israel (Beth El Emeth) merged with Baron Hirsch, but it is not completely clear.

 In 1916, B’nai Israel left its building on Poplar and a group of Orthodox Jews took over the facility, and called themselves Beth El Emeth.
 For whatever reason, Beth El Emeth does not appear in the directories until 1929.
 They remained there until 1957.
-Many things remain unclear: Where did these people who started this new Beth El Emeth come from?
-Were they a continuation of the 1890s Beth El Emeth?
-Was the 1890s Beth El Emeth a continuation of the original Beth El Emeth?
-Pending further evidence, it is unknown.
+It is unknown where these people who started this new Beth El Emeth came from; and if they were a continuation of the 1890s Beth El Emeth.

+Anshei Sphard

 Anshei Sphard was organized in 1893, chartered in 1904, and located in the Pinch district of Memphis until 1948.
 It was originally formed by a group of Polish Jews wishing to observe Sephardic traditions.
 Anshei Sphard purchased land for a cemetery in 1907.

+Merger to form Anshei Sphard Beth El Emeth

 By the 1960s, both congregations found themselves with declining membership as their constituencies progressively moved to the east.
 By 1966 they had agreed to merge, and in 1970 they opened their new facility in East Memphis.

 The congregation is known for its annual Kosher barbecue competition, reportedly the first such Kosher competition in the world.
 The competition was established in 1988, after members of the congregation first sought to establish an event for Kosher-observant, non-pork-eating Jews as part of the city's large Memphis in May "World Championship Barbecue" contest.
 By 2011, the contest was attracting thousands of participants, including Halal-observant Muslims as well as Jews.

+Merger with Baron Hirsch Congregation

-In late 2020, the congregation, upon selling their building, moved services to the Baron Hirsch Congregation, where they are currently renting space for an independent Shabbat morning service.
+In late 2020, the congregation, upon selling their building, moved services to the Baron Hirsch Congregation, where they rented space for an independent Shabbat morning service.

+In early 2023, the congregation officially combined with Baron Hirsch, and a fund was established for charity and the continued maintenance of the Anshei Sphard and Beth El cemeteries.